-Thyroid cancer is usually slow growing and often detected in its early stages when the five-year survival rate is more than 98 percent.
+Thyroid cancer is usually slow growing and often detected in its early stages when the five-year survival rate is more than 98%.

 Nationally Ranked Care

 Trust us to effectively treat and manage your thyroid or parathyroid cancer because we are the region's only federally recognized Comprehensive Cancer Center.
 Studies show that patient outcomes are better at these special places.
-In addition, our cancer care and ear, nose and throat care are repeatedly ranked among the nation's best by U.S. News & World Report.
+In addition, our cancer care, ear, nose and throat care, and endocrinology care are ranked among the nation's best by U.S. News & World Report.

-All this means you receive truly personalized care, with a team of medical specialists who can comprehensively diagnose, treat and manage your thyroid condition.
+All this means you receive truly personalized care from a team of medical specialists who can comprehensively diagnose, treat and manage your thyroid condition.